wngkyle/pick-and-place/Readme.md

 ### Introduction

 The objective of this project is to implement a controller that allows the robot to pick up the two red blocks on the table and drop them in the green bowl.
-The robot used in this project is the [Frank-Emika Panda robot](https://www.franka.de/), also known as the Panda Robot.
+The robot used in this project is the [Frank-Emika robot](https://www.franka.de/), also known as the Panda Robot.
 It has 7 revolute joints, and its kinematics are shown in the figure below.

 <p align="center">
   <img src="https://github.com/wngkyle/pick-and-place/assets/99611120/5f01c31b-9ee9-4e09-85c7-6ec4cb7c6983">